named-data-iot/ndn-iot-package-over-nordic-sdk/README.md

 ### a) Download the Android example application

-You can find the Android example application and instructions for installing it here:
+You can find the Android example application and instructions for installing / using it here:
     https://github.com/gujianxiao/NDN-IoT-Android

 ### b) Download the nRF52840 example application

-You can find the nRF52840 example application and instructions for installing it here:
+You can find the nRF52840 example application and instructions for installing / using it here:
     https://github.com/gujianxiao/ndn-lite-application-for-nRF52840-BLE_version